Complex PTSD: Causes, Symptoms, and Treatments

 The three phases are necessary to tackle every element of a person’s trauma.
-During each phase the goal is different.
-They work comprehensively to reestablish safety, allow for mourning, and then reconnect with loved ones, work, and community life.
+During each phase, the goal is different and facilitates healing on many different levels.
+The phases work comprehensively to reestablish safety, allow for mourning, and then reconnect with loved ones, work, and community life.

 The counselor will introduce psychoeducation about the effects of trauma and, particularly, a sustained, early life or cumulative nature related to the individual’s development, life course, worldview, relationships, and symptoms.
-Interventions in this phase should be evidence-based and matched to individual patient needs with an emphasis on emotion regulation skills, stress management, social and relational skills building, and cognitive restructuring.
+Interventions in this phase should be evidence-based and matched to individual patient needs, emphasizing emotion regulation skills, stress management, social and relational skills building, and cognitive restructuring.

 Meditation and mindfulness interventions are strong secondary interventions, meaning that they are important and useful interventions but not by themselves sufficient.
 In Phase 1, the therapeutic relationship is important in developing emotional and social skills through the expression of support, validation, encouragement, and in the role modeling of a healthy relationship(ISTSS Expert Consensus Guidelines for Complex PTSD November 2012 9).